abudaan/push-notification-server/README.md

 You can send push notifications directly to a specific device, or to a specific topic.
 In the latter case the notification is sent to all devices that have subscribed to that specific topic.
 In this example we will focus on notifications that are directly sent to a device.
 To be able to do this, we need to have a unique device id, and we obtain this as soon as the app registers itself to GCM or APNs.
 Both services return a token that identifies the app running on that specific device.

 Our provider service stores these tokens in a PostgreSQL database.
 Besides the token we also store which service we use to relay the notification: GCM or APNs.
 You might think that all Apple devices use APNs and all Android devices use GCM, but you can use GCM for Apple devices as well.
-GCM has a wrapper for the APNs service so you can use GCM for all devices.
-The example "pushtest2" which we will discuss later shows how this is done.
+GCM has a wrapper for the APNs service so you can use GCM for all devices; we will discuss how this is done later.

 But first we have to set up the server and the database.